NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 If the worker is not responding, possibly due to it crashing or GC pause, `alluxio.user.block.read.retry.max.duration` will cause the client to retry for 5 minutes.
-This is a very long time and can cause delays in the running job, so we suggest lowering this value to 10 seconds.
+This is a very long time and can cause delays in the running job, so we suggest lowering this value to 1 minute.

 See relative configs also:
 ```